IT hiring remains sluggish

 The slight increase in I.T. jobs in November was not enough to absorb available information technology graduates and unemployed IT professionals. . .

-Park City, UT - Total employment in I.T. increased only 0.17% in November seasonally adjusted, according to Janco Associates Inc. , a management consulting firm that focuses on information technology.
+Park City, UT -IT hiring remains sluggish - Total employment in I.T. increased only 0.17% in November seasonally adjusted, according to Janco Associates Inc. , a management consulting firm that focuses on information technology.
 Janco bases its report on data from the December 2010 U.S. Department of Labor National Employment Report.

 The CEO of Janco, Mr. M.V.
 Janulaitis said, "There has been a slight increase in employment numbers in system design and I.T. services and other Information Services," He added.
 "This has not been enough to absorb the displaced employees from prior periods nor address the issue of recent entrants into the I.T. job market who cannot find work. "